crowdsourcing-class/crowdsourcing-class.github.io/video_vimeo_tutorial.md

 1. Open up QuickTime.
 2. Go to File->New Screen Recording.
 3. It'll give you the option to record the whole screen or just a part of the screen, and then start recording.
 4. You can record your screen and audio at the same time, and voila, you have a presentation on video!
-###Keynote
-1.

 If you're on Windows:
 Check out this [screen recording software](http://icecreamapps.com/Screen-Recorder/).